-Name and Age Principal Occupation and Business Experience Director Since Glenn Chang (age 72) Since February 2014, Mr. Chang has served as Chief Financial Officer of Singer Vehicle Design, a private company in the business of automotive design and restoration.
+Name and Age Principal Occupation and Business Experience Director Since Since February 2014, Mr. Chang has served as Chief Glenn Chang August 2008 Financial Officer of Singer Vehicle Design, a private (age 72) company in the business of automotive design and restoration.
 Mr. Chang served as the Chief Financial Officer of Alma Bank, a New York headquartered bank with over \$900 million of assets and 13 branches in the New York City Metropolitan area from late 2012 to February 2014.
 Before joining Alma, from 1999 to 2012, Mr. Chang served as a founder, Director, Chief Financial Officer and consultant to First American International Bank which is the largest locally owned Chinese American Bank.
 Prior to that he spent 20 years at Citibank, N.A as Vice President.
 Mr. Chang is a retired Certified Public Accountant.
-Mr. Chang is a retired Certified Public Accountant adds vital expertise to our Board of Directors and our Audit Committee in the form of financial understanding, business perspective and audit expertise.
-Mr. Chang is qualified as an Audit Committee Financial Expert as defined in Regulation S-K Item 407(d) (5)(ii).
-August 2008 Philip K. Russell, M.D. (age 87) Dr. Russell served in the U.S. Army Medical Corps from 1959 to 1990, pursuing a career in infectious disease and tropical medicine research.
+Mr. Chang's extensive executive and financial leadership in his current and former positions and his training and experience as a Certified Public Accountant adds vital expertise to our Board of Directors and our Audit Committee in the form of financial understanding, business perspective and audit expertise.
+Mr. Chang is qualified as an Audit Committee Financial Expert as defined in Regulation S-K Item 407(d) Philip K. Russell, M.D.
+Dr. Russell served in the U.S. Army Medical Corps from March 2010 (age 87) 1959 to 1990, pursuing a career in infectious disease and tropical medicine research.
 Following his military service, Dr. Russell joined the faculty of Johns Hopkins University's School of Hygiene and Public Health and worked closely with the World Health Organization as special advisor to the Children's Vaccine Initiative.
 He was founding board member of the International AIDS Vaccine Initiative, and is an advisor to the Bill & Melinda Gates Foundation.
 He has served on numerous advisory boards of national and international agencies, including the Centers for Disease Control ("CDC"), the National Institutes of Health ("NIH") and the Institute of Medicine.
 Dr. Russell is a past Chairman of the Albert B. Sabin Vaccine Institute.
-Dr. Russell's extensive experience and expertise in the field of infectious diseases and his association with leading governmental and not-for-profit entities engaged in pioneering work throughout the world provides us with invaluable insights into priorities for these entities and business development opportunities for March 2010
+Dr. Russell's extensive experience and expertise in the field of infectious diseases and his association with leading governmental and not-for-profit entities engaged in pioneering work throughout the world provides us with invaluable insights into priorities for these entities and business development opportunities for